Houston’s Freeways: Who Was Displaced and Why?

 However, in recent years, there has been a growing movement to balance these positive perspectives with a realistic assessment of the harm done to communities of color and neighborhoods in general.
 Academics and policymakers are analyzing the impact of the Interstate Highway System and other major highways in terms of social and environmental injustice.
 In February 2023, Secretary of Transportation Pete Buttigieg announced the “Reconnecting Communities Pilot Program,” aimed at reconnecting communities that are cut off from opportunity and burdened by past transportation infrastructure decisions.[1]

 Across the United States, numerous examples exist where low-income and minority neighborhoods were impacted by interstate highways and other major road projects.
 In some instances, researchers have discovered government documents suggesting a clear intent to route freeways through such neighborhoods.
 However, the motives behind such actions are unclear.
 What some perceive as urban renewal, others view as the deliberate destruction of vibrant cultural communities.
 Likewise, freeways built on the edge of minority neighborhoods have sparked debate about whether planners were preserving an existing community or walling it off from the rest of the city.
-Determining the mindset of highway planners from decades ago is difficult, if not impossible.
-However, it is possible to identify who was impacted by each major highway and why.
+Despite previous literature, determining the mindset of highway planners from decades ago is difficult, if not impossible.
+[2] However, it is possible to identify who was impacted by each major highway and why.

 Rice University’s Baker Institute for Public Policy, in partnership with Rice’s Center for Research Computing’s Spatial Studies Lab, conducted research to determine exactly who was displaced by Houston area interstate highways and other major freeways to understand the rationale behind targeting certain homes and neighborhoods for removal.
 A key feature of this research is its integration of census data with historical documents and maps.
 Another important aspect is the focus on determining the timing of decisions regarding the alignment of rights-of-way for each freeway.
 The individuals displaced when a freeway was built are not necessarily the same as those who lived in the proposed path of the freeway when its location was decided, nor are they necessarily the same as the current residents near the freeway.
 For accurate assessments of the intent and impact of these plans, it is critical to focus on the dates of alignment decisions.